miuim/php-jwt/README.md

 it.

 **NOTE**: this is not a complete JWT implementation.
-It is NOT compliant with the specification, nor aims to be, but does work.
+It is NOT compliant with the specification, nor aims to be, but it does work.

 # Why?